 Immunogenicity should be investigated as part of the clinical evaluation dossier of the biosimilar relative to the RP unless the manufacturer can provide a scientific justification that human immunogenicity data are not needed.
 Such justification should be based on the degree of physicochemical similarity of the biosimilar and RP, and on a thorough risk assessment of any unwanted immunogenicity and clinical consequences known for the RP.
 Although published information will be useful in gaining knowledge of the immunogenicity risk of the RP and in planning the immunogenicity strategy, it is not generally sufficient to support approval of the biosimilar.
-The goal of the immunogenicity programme is to exclude an unacceptable/marked increase in the immunogenicity of the biosimilar when compared with the immunogenicity of the RP and to generate descriptive data in support of biosimilar approval and its clinical use.
+The goal of the immunogenicity of the biosimilar when compared with the immunogenicity of the RP and to generate descriptive data in support of biosimilar approval and its clinical use.
 If conducted, the immunogenicity study report should include data on antibody incidence, magnitude of ADA response and neutralization ability, whether antibodies are transient or persistent, and their impact on PK and clinical correlates.